 Typically, people are referring to search engine optimization (SEO) when talking about “free traffic,” but SEO is not free.
 To get your website ranked high, and stay ranked high in Google, you need to invest time and money optimizing your webpages.
 Either you invest your own time or you need to hire an agency to do the work for you.
 In both cases, it’s not free.

-Also, Google AdWords is a much faster way to get targeted traffic compared to SEO.
-So when you consider the time required, investing in AdWords may be the better option for driving traffic, at least in the short-term.
+Also, Google advertising is a much faster way to get targeted traffic compared to SEO.
+So when you consider the time required, investing in Google Ads may be the better option for driving traffic, at least in the short-term.

 Response #2: “Nobody clicks on those ads in Google”